MMC calculator

 Peak current for MMC A A

-MMC voltage rating: MMC voltage rating = voltage rating * capacitors in series.
+MMC voltage rating: MMC voltage rating = DC voltage rating * capacitors in series.

 MMC capacitance: MMC capacitance = (single capacitor capacitance * amount of capacitors in parallel) / amount of capacitors in a string.